 Competitive Programming (CP) doesn’t typically require to know high-level calculus or some rocket science.
 But there are some concepts and tricks which are sufficient most of the times.
 You can definitely start competitive coding without any mathematical background.
-But math becomes essential as you dive deep into the world of CP.
+But maths becomes essential as you dive deep into the world of CP.
 A majority of the Competitive Coding problems that you’ll encounter will have some mathematical logic or trick.
 All the algorithms that we learn are derived from a mathematical point of view.
-Most of the times, math helps us solve the question within the necessary time constraints.
+Most of the times, maths helps us solve the question within the necessary time constraints.

 All of the topics can’t be covered in a single article but we’ll be looking into some of the most common mathematical concepts in competitive coding.
 Some of these concepts might look too difficult in first sight but applying them on problems will ease them for you.

 One more thing is that I have only mentioned about the things you need to cover and some tricks to do that, but you can take help of the other online resources to learn and practice them.

 For e. g.
 Calculating factorials of large numbers (lets say 100) or take large numbers of input around 100000 digits in length.
 In c++, it is not possible to store these numbers even if we use long long int.
 One way to take this kind of number is, taking them into an array more wisely use vector … each number will hold an index of array, like if the number is 12345 then 12345%10=5 will in index and the number now=12345/10=1234. now 1234%10=4 will be in and so on to 1%10=1 is in , or you can use string too, it is more easy since char array only allow 1 byte for each index so you don’t need those modulation operation to fit number into index.

 2. GCD, LCM, Euclidean Algorithm, Extended Euclidean Algorithm